 4 days in Florence and Tuscany – Day 2 Florence

-Begin your second-day in Florence with a trip to Galleria dell’Accademia, a world-famous art gallery renowned for housing Michelangelo’s David, a Renaissance masterpiece cut from a single piece of marble.
-As well as this, there are many other artworks that merit great attention, including those by Botticelli and Lippi; aside from the works themselves, the actual building of the Galleria dell’Accademia is beautiful.
+Begin your second day in Florence with a trip to Galleria dell’Accademia, a world-famous art gallery renowned for housing Michelangelo’s David, a Renaissance masterpiece cut from a single piece of marble.
+As well to this, there are many other artworks that merit great attention, including those by Botticelli and Lippi; aside from the works themselves, the actual building of the Galleria dell’Accademia is beautiful.

 Tip: There are usually long queues for the Accademia.
 To save time you can either buy a timed entrance ticket beforehand or book a guided tour.

 Continuing this artistic endeavor, the Uffizi gallery is the next logical place of interest to visit; this grand building boasts an astonishing collection of artworks, ranging from the Middle ages until more recent times.
 Works by famous artists such as Caravaggio, Leonardo, and Giotto line the walls of the breath-taking sixteenth-century building, designed by Vasari.
 Much like Galleria dell’Accademia, it is worth considering booking your tickets in advance, as there can be immense queues and crowds once in the Uffizi, ultimately making it less enjoyable and more frustrating.